Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you want to be in the next year, or two?
-Setting goals that are realistic can hinder progress.
+Do you possess a precise picture of where you’d like to be within the next year or two years?
+Failure to set goals that are achievable will hinder progress.
 Create clear short-term and long-term goals, focusing on those that have the greatest impact on career advancement.
-To boost job satisfaction Make sure these objectives align with your personal goals.
+In order to increase job satisfaction, ensure that these goals match personal interests.

 - Participate in resource groups for employees.